dextr-cloud/dextr-docs/docs/_pages/home.md

 In the top corner of Home dashboard you can also spot 2 icons at the right side, one for entering fullscreen mode and another one to rearrange your card placement.

-{% include figure image_path="assets/images/cards-rearrange.gif" alt="Cards Rearrangement" caption="Gif 1.
-Cards Rearrangement"%}
+{% include figure image_path="assets/images/cards-rearrange.gif" alt="Cards Rearrangement"%}

 ----